 Consider limiting the number of suppliers when hiring instruments and equipment.
-Schools should agree whose responsibility cleaning hired instruments is with the suppliers.
+You should agree whose responsibility cleaning hired instruments is with the suppliers.
 Clean hire equipment, tools or other equipment on arrival and before first use.
 Equipment and instruments should be stored in a clean location if you take delivery of them before they are needed, and they should be cleaned before first use and before returning the instrument.
 Pick up and drop off points Pick up and drop off collection points should be created where possible, rather than passing equipment such as props, scripts, scores and microphones hand-to-hand.
-Individual Lessons: Social distancing will be maintained wherever possible, meaning teachers will not provide physical correction.
 Physical activity in schools PE lessons are still to take place.
-Where possible, they are to take place outside as transmission of the disease should be reduced in the outdoors.
+Where possible, they are to take place outside as transmission of the disease should be reduced in the outdoors however when they do take place indoors adequate spacing and ventilation will be provided.
 The systems of control will still need to be applied during these sessions.
 Children will be kept in consistent groups and sports equipment will be cleaned thoroughly between each use by different groups.
 Hand hygiene and respiratory hygiene is paramount due to the nature of exercising and the way people breathe as a result.
 Hands must be washed thoroughly after completing a PE session.
-Pastoral support for staff and pupils Pupils Teachers will continue to use SCARF materials and other resources to support children's well-being.
+Pastoral support for staff and pupils wellbeing Pupils Teachers will continue to use SCARF materials and other resources to support children's well-being.
 Each class will have regular PSHE lessons using these resources to cover both the statutory curriculum and respond to concerns of individual children.
-Staff will identify pupils who may require ELSA The school have a KS1 and KS2 ELSA who has protected time to undertake ELSA sessions.
+Staff will identify pupils who may require ELSA The school have a KS1 and KS2 ELSA who have protected time to undertake ELSA sessions.
 They may be offering support to different class bubbles but will maintain a social distance from the children they are working with, work in a well ventilated room, sit side by side rather than opposite and clean the furniture and resources before working with each child.
 The school will signpost parents to additional support if needed including bereavement counselling services.
 Staff Staff are encouraged to focus on their wellbeing.
 HT to be proactive in discussing wellbeing with the staff that they manage, including their workload.
 Staff meetings will continue to include content on wellbeing.
+Staff will continue to be signposted to resources that can assist with mental health and wellbeing.